Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/migration_guide.md

 - The `run` and `stop` methods were previously used since the single `EventHubClient` controlled the lifecycle for all senders and receivers.
 In v5, the `run` and `stop` methods are deprecated since the `EventHubConsumerClient` controls its own lifecycle.
 - The `add_receiver` method is no longer used to create receiver clients.
 Instead, the `EventHubConsumerClient` is used for receiving events.
-- The old `receive` method returned a list of `EventData`.
+- In v1, the `receive` method returned a list of `EventData`.
+You would call this method repeatedly every time you want receive a set of events.
+In v5, the new `receive` method takes user callback to process events and any resulting errors.
+This way, you call the method once and it continues to process incoming events until you stop it.
-- The new `receive` calls the user callback `on_event` to process single events for easier and more clear interaction with event data when dealing with multiple partitions.
+- Additionally, we have a method `receive_batch` which behaves the same as `receive`, but calls the user callback with a batch of events instead of single events.
-- The new `receive_batch` calls the user callback `on_event_batch` to process batches of events for easier and more clear interaction with event data when dealing with multiple partitions.
+- The same methods can be used whether you want to receive from a single partition or from all partitions.

 In v1:
 ```python